 The pier is located on the left after the exit from the Kremlin gate (opposite to the ones you entered).
 Do not cross the bridge.

-Price — 400 roubles for an adult ticket, 200 roubles — for a child ticket.
-Tickets are purchased directly on board the ship.
+Price — 500 roubles for an adult ticket, 300 roubles — for a child ticket.
+Tickets are purchased directly on board the ship or at the tourist information center Red Izba (Krasnaya Izba) located at 5, Sennaya Ploshad, Veliky Novgorod.

 The boat moves quietly, no one suffers from sickness.
 You can take a place on the deck, enjoying the breeze, or indoor, where you’ll find a dining room with cheap pies and drinks.